 Toggle: English / Spanish

-Opisthotonos is a condition in which the body is held in an abnormal position.
-The person is usually rigid and arches the back, with the head thrown backward.
-If a person with opisthotonos lies on his or her back, only the back of the head and the heels touch the supporting surface.
+Opisthotonos is a condition in which a person holds their body in an abnormal position.
+The person is usually rigid and arches their back, with their head thrown backward.
+If a person with opisthotonos lies on their back, only the back of their head and heels touch the surface they are on.

 Opisthotonos is much more common in infants and children than in adults.
-It is also more exaggerated in infants and children because of their less mature nervous systems.
+It is also more extreme in infants and children because of their less mature nervous systems.

 Opisthotonos may occur in infants with meningitis.
 It may also occur as a sign of reduced brain function or injury to the nervous system.

 - A problem with the structure of the brain called Arnold-Chiari syndrome